Eudora Ramsay Richardson: Career

 Mrs. Richardson would continue public speaking for most of her life.
 The Nineteenth Amendment to the United States Constitution gave American women the right to vote in 1920, the year her only child, a daughter, was born.
 By year's end, she was named to the organizing committee of the Virginia League of Women Voters.

 Richardson spoke often at Greenville Women's College in the 1920s, and became affiliated with the Southern Women's Educational Alliance, and later became president of the Richmond Branch of the American Association of University Women.
 She sought to have women taken seriously as political leaders, community activists and employees, and opposed protective legislation, which she saw as attempting to take away the legal equality that women had fought long and hard to achieve.

 In 1938, Richardson became the state supervisor of the Virginia Writers' Project, as the director of the Federal Writers' Project in the Commonwealth.
 The project produced various publications, but the two which were often reprinted for decades were the travel guide, Virginia: A Guide to the Old Dominion and the pathbreaking The Negro in Virginia.

 After her agency was abolished in 1943, Richardson became a writer with the Quartermaster Technical Training Service at Camp Lee in Virginia.

 Richardson retired from public service in 1950, but continued to speak on historical topics and women's rights.
 She also corresponded with figures as diverse as the historian Mary Beard, authors John Erskine and Ellen Glasgow and politicians Harry Flood Byrd, and John Garland Pollard.
 However, Richardson criticized the "women's lib" movement in the 1970s, stating "Not too much has changed since we got the vote ...
 We were effective but they're not accomplishing much now."

 Death and legacy

 Richardson survived her husband by nearly a decade.
-She died of a stroke in Richmond on October 6, 1973, and was buried beside her husband in the family plot in historic Hollywood Cemetery in Richmond, as would be their daughter and her husband, Dr. Harry Mason Smith, Jr. Her papers through 1960 are held among the Special Collections of the Alderman Memorial Library of the University of Virginia in Charlottesville.
+She died of a stroke in Richmond on October 6, 1973, and was buried beside her husband in the family plot in Hollywood Cemetery in Richmond, as would be their daughter and her husband, Dr. Harry Mason Smith, Jr. Her papers through 1960 are held among the Special Collections of the Alderman Memorial Library of the University of Virginia in Charlottesville.
 In 2018 the Virginia Capitol Foundation announced that Richardson's name would be included on the Virginia Women's Monument's glass Wall of Honor.